File Operations Toolkit

 1. Use Appropriate Reading Strategies

-# GOOD - Let AUTO choose or use incremental reading
+# GOOD - Let AUTO choose for you

 result = await file_agent.run("Read document.pdf", context={})